rotki/rotki/docs/api.rst

    :statuscode 200: Modifying settings was successful
    :statuscode 400: Provided JSON is in some way malformed, of invalid value for a setting.
-   :statuscode 409: No user is logged in or tried to set eth rpc endpoint that could not be reached.
+   :statuscode 401: No user is logged in.
+   :statuscode 409: Tried to set eth rpc endpoint that could not be reached.
    :statuscode 500: Internal rotki error

 Getting backend arguments